ttscoff/Slogger/README.md

 If you want to edit an existing plugin to change parameters or output, move the original to `plugins_disabled` and make a copy with a new name in `plugins`.
 It will make it easier to update in the future without losing your changes.

 When developing plugins you can create a directory called 'plugins_develop' in the same folder as 'plugins' and work on new plugins in there.
 When you run slogger, use './slogger -d' to only run plugins in the develop folder while testing.

+`@log` is a global logger object. use `@log.info("Message")` (or `warn`/`error`/`fatal`) to generate log messages using the default formatter.

+`@config` is the global configuration object.
+Your plugin settings will be stored under `@config[PluginClassName]`.

+`$options` contains options parsed from the command line.
+Use `$options[:optionname]` to read the setting.

+- `:develop` whether Slogger was run in develop mode
+- `:timespan` the timespan passed from the command line as number of days (int)
+- `:quiet` suppresses log messages.
+This affects the log formatter and shouldn't generally be needed.
+Just create log messages using `@log` and if :quiet is true, they'll be suppressed.
+- `:retries` is the number of retries to attempt on any given operation.
+Create loops in network calls and parsing routines to allow for retry on failure, and use `$options[:retries]` to determine how many times to iterate.

+`@timespan` is available to all plugins and contains a date object based on the timespan setting.
+This defaults to 24 hours prior to the run.

 ## Todo ##